deniskolosov/currency-converter/README.md

 ./manage.py migrate
 ./manage.py runserver
 ```
-and go to 127.0.0.1 to see the interface
+and go to 127.0.0.1/admin to set up the scheduler task.

 #### Run tests:
 ```